fl0wxr/img-sim/README.md

 ## Objective

-To replicate and extend a deep learning model using a contrastive learning approach for image similarity regression.
+To replicate and extend a deep learning model using a contrastive learning framework for the task of image similarity.
 The underlying model learns meaningful visual representations through self-supervised learning techniques, enabling accurate similarity measurements between image pairs.

 ## Acknoledgement